ae2079/funding-pot/TUTORIALS.md

 #### Step 1: Approve spending of POL by factory

-1. Paste the token address into the address field; this should trigger the UI to display available functions in the bottom of the page; if not paste the following into the `Enter ABI` field:
+1. Paste the collateral token address into the address field; this should trigger the UI to display available functions in the bottom of the page; if not paste the following into the `Enter ABI` field:

 ```
 [